 If you're facing criminal charges and are unable to afford a private defense attorney, you may qualify for a court-appointed lawyer.
 After all, one of the foundations of our legal system is that every criminal defendant has the right to legal representation.
-This is best understood by listening to the Miranda warning that police must provide to every person upon an arrest:
+This is reflected in the Miranda warning that police must read aloud when arresting someone:

 You have the right to remain silent.
 Anything you say can and will be used against you in a court of law.
 You have the right to an attorney.
 If you cannot afford an attorney, one will be appointed.

 Some private criminal defense attorneys charge hundreds of dollars per hour, while others are more affordable.
 If you're unable to pay for your own attorney, you may be eligible for a lawyer who will work at the government's expense.

 The opportunity to formally request one usually comes the first time you appear in front of a judge after your arrest, known as your arraignment.
 When the judge calls your case, the first question will be whether you're represented by an attorney and, if not, whether you would like one appointed to your case.
 If you answer that you'd like one, the judge may ask you some financial questions or require you to complete an income-and-asset questionnaire, in order to verify that you truly don't have the funds to hire your own attorney.
 It's important to provide honest answers because false information can lead to a prosecution for perjury.